 19 oz can

-Water, Tomato Puree (Water, Tomato Paste), Modified Corn Starch.
-Contains 2% Or Less Of: Sugar, Salt, Chili Pepper, Soybean Oil, Vinegar, Hydrolyzed Corn Protein, Citric Acid, Onion Powder, Red Pepper, Color Added, Natural Flavor.
+Water, Tomato Puree (Water, Tomato Paste), Modified Corn Starch, Contains 2% Or Less Of: Sugar, Salt, Chili Pepper, Soybean Oil, Vinegar, Spice, Citric Acid, Hydrolyzed Corn Protein, Onion Powder, Natural Flavor, Color (Black Carrot And Paprika Extract).

 Stop & Shop is committed to providing accurate nutritional information to its customers.
 As an important part of that effort we voluntarily provide such material on our website.
 We rely upon our suppliers to provide us with this information on an ongoing basis and to advise us immediately whenever any new claims or adjustments to declared values are made, so that we can properly maintain the accuracy of this online resource.
 We have, however, experienced occasional situations in the past where, due to the lack of such notice or for some other reason, minor discrepancies in this area have occurred.
 We therefore strongly encourage our customers to read the labels of any of the products that they purchase in order to make certain that they are compatible with their own nutritional preferences and expectations.
 If you receive a product from Stop & Shop, and the nutritional information on the product label does not match the information on our site, please contact Stop & Shop customer service and we will arrange for a credit to issue for the product at issue.